 How is the procedure performed?

-If a contrast material is used, it will be injected into a vein shortly before scanning begins.
+If your exam uses a contrast material, the nurse or technologist will inject it into a vein shortly before scanning begins.

-The actual CT scanning takes less than 30 seconds and the entire process, including exam preparation, is usually completed within 30 minutes.
+The actual CT scanning takes less than 30 seconds.
+The entire process, including exam prep, usually takes about 30 minutes.

 What will I experience during and after the procedure?